How Prevail Works

 Seat allocation

-The party that obtained the highest number of votes in a constituency is called the First Party; the party that gains the second highest number of votes is called the Second Party; the party that gains the third highest number of votes is called the Third Party.
+The party that obtained the highest number of votes in a constituency is called the First Party; the party that gains the second highest number of votes is called the Second Party; the party that gains the third highest number of votes is called the Third Party; likewise for fourth and subsequent parties.

 Initially PREVAIL allocates each seat as in FPTP, i.e. to the first party or to an independent candidate who came first.
 Seats are then transferred one by one from parties that are over quota to parties that are under quota.
 Seats are not transferred from parties that are on quota.
 If a party was first in only one seat then that seat cannot be transferred.

-Transfers are subject to a lower threshold condition: a seat in which the second or third party gained less than 20% of the vote cannot be transferred unless the first party achieved less than 25% of the vote in which case there is no lower limit for transfer.
+Transfers can be subject to a lower threshold condition: a seat in which the second or subsequent party gained less than this percentage of the vote cannot be transferred (unless the first party achieved less than 25% of the vote in which case there would be no lower limit for transfer.

 In addition to the lower threshold, transfers can be subject to an upper threshold: seats in which the first party obtained 50% or more of the vote cannot be transferred.

 A further consideration is that there may be choices available for transfer.
-A party that is under quota by twenty seats may have come second, with votes above the threshold, in thirty seats.
+A party that is under quota by twenty seats may have come second to over quota parties, with votes above the threshold, in thirty seats.
 A preference criterion is need to choose which transfers to make.
 Two possible criteria are to transfer seats by:

-• highest vote percentage of the receiving second or third party
+- highest vote percentage of the receiving party

 The first of these seeks to minimise the lost first vote percentage of transferred seats; the second aims to maximise the vote of the recipient of the transfer.